gregorybesson/ai-isolation-game/heuristic_analysis.md

 ### Analysis
 The results have been tested 5 times on tournaments of 20 games.
 They show an average improvement of 10% compared to the improved heuristic.
 It seems that I'm on the right way: Being moderately aggressive while taking the center of the board into account has a positive impact on my AI success, which seems to me quite logical, as these squares are the ones giving the highest number of options for the future moves.

-# Heuristic 3: Aggressive player trying to keep center While 60% of the game board is free, then becoming more defensive.
+# Heuristic 3: Aggressive player while 60% of the game board is free, then becoming less aggressive keeping the center
 ## Description

 ## Results

 # Conclusion / next steps